senzhanopt/grid_feedback_optimizer/README.md

 ## Overview

 **Grid Feedback Optimizer** is a Python package that uses **feedback optimization** to optimize generator and device setpoints in electrical distribution grids.
-It reads a **JSON network description** and iteratively computes optimal setpoints.
+It reads a **JSON/EXCEL network description** and iteratively computes optimal setpoints.

 This package is designed for experimenting with **voltage regulation** and **congestion management**, providing a flexible framework for feedback-based grid optimization.

 ## Features

-* Load and simulate networks from JSON files.
+* Load and simulate networks from JSON/EXCEL files.
 * Iterative feedback optimization using:
     - **gradient projection (GP)** algorithm,
     - **primal-dual (PD)** algorithm.